yuxi-liu-wired/cheela/src/dragonsegg/interaction6.md

 "So far it has all been Einstein antigravity fields," Helium-Two whispered to him.
 "Very shortly the hyper-nonlinear portion of your theory should take over and we should get the contraction of the Einstein fields into a region at the center."

-They watched tensely as the crust started to flow back to fill in the depression&mdash;more slowly this time&mdash;while the whine of the pumps moved to higher and higher pitch.
+They watched tensely as the crust started to flow back to fill in the depression---more slowly this time---while the whine of the pumps moved to higher and higher pitch.
 Soon the crust was nearly what it had been before, but now above the crust at the center of the machine was a distortion in the atmosphere.

 "Why can we see the region?"
 Helium-Two asked.
 "It can't be a distortion in space-time caused by strong gravity fields.
 The gravity is less there than it is here."